QuarkNerd/blog/hpowell/_posts/2015-03-20-ZeroMQ-Quick-Intro.md

 ---
 author: hpowell
 title: A quick and dirty introduction to ZeroMQ
-title-short: "Introduction to ZeroMQ"
+title-short: Introduction to ZeroMQ
 layout: default_post
-summary: ZeroMQ is an opinionated, light weight, blazing fast messaging library.
-Here I take a look at how to get up and running with it and the building blocks it provides you with.
+summary: "ZeroMQ is an opinionated, light weight, blazing fast messaging library.
+Here I take a look at how to get up and running with it and the building blocks it provides you with."
-summary-short: "Short introduction to ZeroMQ"
+summary-short: Short introduction to ZeroMQ
+categories:
+  - Server
 ---

 ## Zero what? ##
 [ZeroMQ](http://zeromq.org/) is an opinionated, light weight, blazing fast messaging library that describes its origins thusly